 Continuing Education.
 In 2000-2002, Kathleen became certified as a Spiritual Director for one-on-one Spiritual Director by the Shalem Institute for Spiritual Formation.
 She offers Spiritual Direction on a one-on-one, limited basis to the larger community.
 During 2006-2007 church year, Kathleen completed a second certification program “Leading Contemplative Prayer and Retreat Groups,” also at Shalem.
 This has certified her to lead retreat groups and contemplative prayer sessions.

 Awards.
 Kathleen Rolenz has been recognized for her preaching abilities, having won a top award in the prestigious Richard C. Borden Sermon Contest.
 She has also been the recipient of the Beacon Press Sermon Award and the UU Men’s Network Sermon Award.
 She and co-minister Wayne Arnason have been asked to preach/lead worship in several venues, including the Mid-South & Ohio Meadville District meetings and General Assembly workshops.
 Kathleen is the co-dean of the UU Minister's Association continuing education program in worship leadership, entitled Beyond the Call.

 Background.
-Kathleen grew up in Goodyear Heights in Akron, Ohio, in the home where her parents still live.
+Kathleen grew up in Goodyear Heights in Akron, Ohio.
 She has two older brothers, a sister-in-law, niece Jenny and step-daughter Sarah.
 Some of her spiritual disciplines include lectio divina (Bible reading & reflection), zazen (sitting meditation), attempting to garden, playing the piano, running and strength training, writing poetry as a daily spiritual practice, singing and listening to old-time Gospel music.